techiediaries/techiediaries/_posts/2019/JS/2019-06-11-javascript-arrow-function-default-parameters.md

 tags : [ javascript ]
 ---

-Just like most programming languages, JavaScript provides functions which are logical unit of code instructions that execute a specific task or implements a certain algorithm.
+Just like most programming languages, [JavaScript](https://www.techiediaries.com/javascript/) provides functions which are logical unit of code instructions that execute a specific task or implement a certain algorithm.
 A function has zero or more parameters and a single return value.

 ## How to Declare a JavaScript Arrow Function?